vple/configuration/README.md

 This is only tested on my machine (MacBook Pro (16-inch, 2021), M1 Pro).
 There are no plans to try to support other setups.

+This is based on various other dotfiles repositories.
+The concept is described [here](https://www.atlassian.com/git/tutorials/dotfiles).

 ## Usage

 ```shell